 Summarizing, we can run our algorithms in a heuristic fashion.
-Here we might fail within the computations or we could obtain results which are not optimal: this means that we model the algebraic expressions not sufficiently well.
-Interesting enough, in all our test runs, including the examples in Section 7, we never encountered such problems.
+Here we might fail within the computations or we could obtain results which are not optimal: this means that we do not model the algebraic expressions sufficiently well.
+Interesting enough, in all our test runs we never encountered such problems.